When editing a profile, what are the pull policy, pull limit, and inbox limit?

 For more information regarding these permissions:

 See also, the 'Service permissions' section in online documentation for the version your site is currently running.
 For more information on editing profiles, refer to the 'Customizing profiles' section.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.